A Search for Good Pseudo-random Number Generators : Survey and Empirical Studies: Classification of the PRNGs

 $\bullet$ In most of the PRNGs, the underlying backbone is existence of a primitive polynomial of large degree.
 This polynomial ensures that the PRNG has a large period.
 All celebrated PRNGs today depend on this theory.
 A primitive polynomial belongs to the class of irreducible polynomials.
 There exists algorithms to determine whether a polynomial $P$ is reducible or not \cite{McEliece:1987:FFS:22839}.
 However, testing primitivity of an irreducible polynomial requires prime factorization which is difficult to handle.
 To avoid this, researchers use known tricks (like, use of Mersenne primes) that guaranty that the characteristic polynomial of the PRNG is primitive and the period is maximal.
 Therefore, the main problem is synthesizing a primitive polynomial.
 If there was efficient ways to synthesize a primitive polynomial, it would have been possible to develop PRNGs with any desirable period.

 $\bullet$ The reason of development of LFSR and CA based PRNGs is mainly ease of cost effective hardware implementation.
 However, for PRNGs like Mersenne Twister, which takes a primitive polynomial of large degree, this hardware implementation is so costly that, it is infeasible.
-Moreover, for applications like VLSI circuit testing, efficiency and portability (see Section~\ref{sec:prop}) of a PRNG is more essential than intricate randomness.
-Nevertheless, for CA-based PRNGs, as feedback connections are from neighboring memory elements (cells), cost of interconnection on hardware implementation is lesser than LFSR.
-Due to this reason, and lack of parallelism, CA-based, more specifically ECA-based PRNGs are attractive as VLSI test pattern generators, compared to LFSR or LCG based PRNGs.
+Moreover, for applications like VLSI circuit testing, efficiency and portability (see Section~\ref{sec:property}) of a PRNG is more essential than intricate randomness.
+Nevertheless, for CA-based PRNGs, as feedback connections are from neighboring memory elements (cells), cost of interconnection on hardware implementation can be lesser than LFSR.
+Due to this reason, and option of parallelism, CA-based, more specifically ECA-based PRNGs are attractive as VLSI test pattern generators.

+To conclude this short survey, we list out the good PRNGs in Table~\ref{tab:PRNG_list}, which we have already discussed in this section.

+Our target is to measure the randomness quality of these PRNG uniformly on the same platform.
+To do this we use some well-known empirical testbeds which we briefly discuss next.